 Prepare the dough:

 - If you use a stand mixer: Mix all ingredients, except for the liquid in a mixing bowl.
 Use a dough hook attachment.
 Turn on the mixer on the lowest speed and gradually add the liquid, start with the lowest amount of liquid and then add as necessary until a dough is formed.
 Don’t dump all the liquid all at once.
-Turn on the speed to 2 and knead until the dough is smooth and stretchy.
-When you stretch it thin, it won't break (window pane stage), about 10-12 minutes or so
+Turn on the speed to 2 and knead until the dough is smooth.
+You don't need to knead until window-pane stage

 - If you use hands: Mix all ingredients, except for the liquid in a mixing bowl.
-Knead with your hands and gradually add in the liquid until you get a dough that is no longer sticky to touch, very stretchy and smooth
+Knead with your hands and gradually add in the liquid until you get a dough that is smooth and not sticky.
+Try to manage not to use too much flour while kneading as it dries out the dough

 Rest the dough (to relax gluten):